mskl/VI13/README.md

 The datasets can be used for mapping of university code to city name.

+---
 ## Dataset Comparative_food_price
 Whole dataset can be obtained from [Eurostat]( https://ec.europa.eu/eurostat/databrowser/view/tec00120/default/table?lang=en).
 Check the link to see barchart and map graphics.

+**Join on country name.
+Whole time period.**

+> Nice that it contains the whole time we need.
+It is also normalized which will save us some work.

 This dataset contains comparative price levels if final consumption by private households.
 Comparative price levels are the ratio between Purchasing power partities (PPPs) and market exchange rate for each country.
 PPPs are currency conversion rates that convert economic indicators expressed in national currencies to a common currency, called Purchasing Power Standard (PPS).
 Because of this is allows meaningful comparison.